Nayanthara: Debut and early work (2003–2007)

-Early work in Tamil and Telugu cinema (2005–2007)

 Nayanthara subsequently started appearing in Tamil and Telugu films.
 In 2005, she was cast in Hari's Ayya, debuting in the Tamil film industry as lead heroine of the movie.
 Behindwoods.com stated that she had made a "sensational debut in Tamil", while a reviewer from Nowrunning.com said that her "presence with her beautiful smile is crowd winning".
 While still shooting for Ayya, she was selected for the comedy horror film Chandramukhi, after its director P. Vasu's wife had seen Manassinakkare and recommended her.
 The film ran for over 800 days in theatres, eventually turning Nayanthara into one of the most-sought after actresses in Tamil.
-She also acted in Malayalam, Thaskara Veeran and Rappakal.
-Later that year she appeared in AR Murugadoss' Ghajini, in which she played a secondary female character.
+She also acted in Malayalam, Thaskara Veeran and Rappakal both co-starring with Mammootty.
+Later that year she appeared in AR Murugadoss' Ghajini, in which she played a secondary female character.She was also portrayed in an item song in the film.
 Nayanthara then accepted to appear in an item number as herself in the Perarasu-directed masala film Sivakasi.

 Nayanthara's first release in 2006 was Kalvanin Kadhali.
 Indiaglitz.com stated her performance was the "strength of the film".
 She next made her debut in Telugu, starring in the film Lakshmi, following which she performed in Boss, I Love You.
 Three Tamil films in which she enacted the lead female characters – Vallavan, Thalaimagan and E – were released simultaneously during Deepavali 2006.
 All three films opened to mixed reviews.
 In Vallavan, she portrayed a lecturer who falls in love with a student younger than her.
 Sify wrote: "Nayanthara virtually walks away with the film and has never looked so beautiful.
 She looks gorgeous especially in songs and does justice to her well-etched out role".
 The science fiction thriller E featured Nayanthara in the role of a bar dancer.
 Reviewers from Rediff stated that she made an impact.
 Indiaglitz said she was "very adequate and impressive in a slightly complicated role", and that she had "come up with a good performance".
 In Thalaimagan, she played a news reporter, with critics agreeing that she did not have much to do in the film.